DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply/teacher-training-interview.md

   - interviews
 promo_content:
     - content/train-to-be-a-teacher/promos/adviser-promo-interviews
-navigation: 20.30
-navigation_title: Preparing for interviews
-navigation_description: Find out how to prepare for a teacher training interview, with tips on what's involved, common questions, and to how to get help.
 ---

 Congratulations on being invited for an interview!
 This is an important stage in successfully getting a place on a teacher training course.